Cozy Moments of Connection in Natural Light

 Choosing the Right Prepaid Plans

-I swear by prepaid plans for saving money.
-They’re way cheaper than traditional contracts and still give you great coverage.
 Mint Mobile is my go-to.
-I pay just $15 a month for 4GB of data, which is plenty for me.
+I pay just $15 monthly for 4GB of data, which is plenty for me.
 If you need more, they have bigger plans too.

-The key is figuring out how much data you really use.
+The key is figuring out how much data you use.
 Most people overestimate.
 Check your usage in your phone settings and pick a plan that fits.

 Taking Advantage of Auto-Pay Discounts